tux4kids/Tuxpaint-Android/README.md

 ```

 This can work fine, but seems not be the best approach.
-A more reasonable approach shall be to make tuxpaint quit automatically by themselves.
+A more reasonable approach shall be to make Tux Paint quit automatically by themselves.

 Issue 20: Printing feature

-Problem: Tuxpaint on Linux platform depends on `lpr` command (see postscript_print.h).
+Problem: Tux paint on Linux platform depends on `lpr` command (see postscript_print.h).
 however currently it is not sure whether it can work for Android platform.
-The tuxpaint on other platform depend on different native system APIs (see win32_print.h BeOS_print.h macosx_print.h).
+The Tux Paint on other platform depend on different native system APIs (see win32_print.h BeOS_print.h macosx_print.h).

 Solution: Refer to https://developer.android.com/reference/android/support/v4/print/PrintHelper.html and https://developer.android.com/training/printing/photos.html, we use `JNI` and Android `PrintHelper` to support print feature on the Android.
 However, another issue coming likely is that `PrintHelper` seems to depend on Android 4.4 SDK http://www.techotopia.com/index.php/Printing_with_the_Android_Printing_Framework#Options_for_Building_Print_Support_into_Android_Apps.